adamwiggins/12factor/content/en/config.md

 Another aspect of config management is grouping.
 Sometimes apps batch config into named groups (often called "environments") named after specific deploys, such as the `development`, `test`, and `production` environments in Rails.
 This method does not scale cleanly: as more deploys of the app are created, new environment names are necessary, such as `staging` or `qa`.
 As the project grows further, developers may add their own special environments like `joes-staging`, resulting in a combinatorial explosion of config which makes managing deploys of the app very brittle.

 In a twelve-factor app, env vars are granular controls, each fully orthogonal to other env vars.
-They are never grouped together as "environments," but instead are independently managed for each deploy.
+They are never grouped together as "environments", but instead are independently managed for each deploy.
 This is a model that scales up smoothly as the app naturally expands into more deploys over its lifetime.